Characterization of eventually periodic modules in the singularity categories: Introduction

-Since all the periodic syzygies of an eventually periodic module have the same period, it turns out that the degree of the invertible element in the latter statement of the theorem does not depend on the choice of a periodic syzygy.
+We remark that the degree of the invertible element in the last statement of the main result does not depend on the choice of a periodic syzygy, because all the periodic syzygies of an eventually periodic module have the same period.
+The main result will be obtained from the result characterizing the existence of invertible homogeneous elements in Tate cohomology rings over a left Noetherian ring (see Theorem \ref{claim_13}).

 Next, we work with finite dimensional eventually periodic $k$-algebras, that is, finite dimensional $k$-algebras $\L$ that are eventually periodic as $(\L \otimes_k \L^{\rm op})$-modules.
 Then, as our second aim, we show that, for the class of finite dimensional $k$-algebras, being eventually periodic is invariant under {\it singular equivalence of Morita type with level} (see Theorem \ref{claim_15}).
 The notion of singular equivalences of Morita type with level was introduced by Wang \cite{Wang_2015}, and it is known that such equivalences induce triangle equivalences between singularity categories (see Remark \ref{rem_2}).
 Recently, singular equivalences of Morita type with level have been intensively studied (see \cite{Chen-Liu-Wang_2020,Dalezios_2021,Qin_2021,Skart_2016,Wang_2015}).
 In particular, Skarts\ae terhagen \cite{Skart_2016}, Qin \cite{Qin_2021} and Wang \cite{Wang_2015,Wang_2019} have discovered invariants under singular equivalence of Morita type with level.